 The Supreme Court Speaks

-They were not informed their conviction would be classified as an aggravated felony under immigration law.
+However, they were not informed their conviction would be charged as an aggravated felony under immigration law.

 They were not told what an aggravated felony meant under immigration law.